alexwcheng/athleisure-advertising/README.md

 #
 ### Data Collection Process

-   -  Use API to understand database stats for Google, Youtube, and Amazon search volume.
-   -  Generate a list of popular athleisure-related keywords (searched "athleisure" on Amazon, and found 77 terms associated with athleisure products on the first few pages of "featured" results).
-   -  Call search volume by month, and totals for each keyword on the list from the Wordtracker API - split calls into small pieces so as not to go over the API call trial-account limit.
-   -  Merge all API calls into one raw dataframe.
+First, we used the Wordtracker API to get a general understanding of database stats for Google, Youtube, and Amazon search volume.
+Next, we requested search volume for each of our 77 keywords.
+We got search volumes by month, as well as totals for each keyword.
+We ended up having to painstakingly make several trial accounts in order to extract all of the data we needed.
+Furthermore, we had to split our API requests into 3 keywords at a time, so as not to go over the API trial-account limit for each account that we made.
+Finally, we coerced all API request JSONs into one concatenated DataFrame.

 #
 ### Data Cleaning

-   -  Clean data, calculate June values and impute into the dataframe (for some reason June values came in as "0" from the API).
+For some reason, when we extracted search volume data from Wordtracker, the search volumes for the month of June for all keywords all showed as 0.
+We suspected this was a bug with the API or a fault in the data.
+Luckily, the Wordtracker API returns the total search volume for all 12 months.
+From this, we were able to calculate all June values and impute these values into the DataFrame.

 #
 ### Exploratory Data Analysis